ni/grafana/CONTRIBUTING_NI.md

 git checkout -b ni/pub/cool-new-feature <latest-tag>
 ```

 Then make your changes on this branch and open a pull request merging it into _main_.
 If your changes on an ni/pub/* branch result in merge conflicts with another ni/pub/* branch, rebase your branch on the conflicting branch and force push.
-After the changes are reviewed and accepted, the branch should be merged **via a merge commit** (not squashing) and **not** deleted.
-Merge commits will make it easier to undo the changes later on if they are accepted upstream.
+After the changes are reviewed and accepted, the branch should be **squash merged** and **not** deleted.

 #### Integrate a new release of Grafana into the fork?